-The Medicare Rural Hospital Flexibility (Flex) Program was authorized by section 4201 of the Balanced Budget Act of 1997 (BBA), Public Law 105-33.
-The Flex program provides funding to States for the designation of critical access hospitals (CAHs) in rural communities.
-Critical Access Hospital designation allows the hospital to be reimbursed on a reasonable cost basis for inpatient and outpatient services (including lab and qualifying ambulance services) provided to Medicare patients.
+The BBA of 1997 also created critical access hospitals (CAHs).
+CAH designation allows the hospital to be reimbursed on a reasonable cost basis for inpatient and outpatient services provided to Medicare patients (including lab and qualifying ambulance services) and, in some states, Medicaid patients.

-- Quality Improvement
+- CAH Quality Improvement (required)

-- Operational and Financial Improvement
+- CAH Operational and Financial Improvement (required)

-For further information, please contact Tracy Morton at 218-727-9390, ext 227 or email@example.com.
+For more information, please contact Tracy Morton at (218) 216-7027 or firstname.lastname@example.org.